-The ADM1025 has 6 external measurement inputs, five for voltage and one (two pins) for temperature.
-Internal measurements are also carried out on $V{\rm CC}$ and the on-chip temperature sensor.
+The ADM1025 has six external measurement inputs, five for voltage and one (two pins) for temperature.
+Internal measurements are also carried out on V{CC} and the on-chip temperature sensor.

-A TO D CONVERTER
+A-TO-D CONVERTER

 These inputs are multiplexed into the on-chip, successive approximation, analog-to-digital converter.
-This has a resolution of 8 bits.
-The basic input range is zero to +2.5V, but the inputs have built-in attenuators to allow measurement of 2.5V, 3.3V, 5V, 12V and the processor core voltage $V{\rm CCP}$, without any external components.
-To allow for the tolerance of these supply voltages, the A to D converter produces an output of 3/4 full-scale (decimal 192) for the nominal input voltage, and so has adequate headroom to cope with overvoltages.
-Table 2 shows the input ranges of the analog inputs and output codes of the A to D converter.
+This has a resolution of eight bits.
+The basic input range is zero to 2.5 V, but the inputs have built-in attenuators to allow measurement of 2.5 V, 3.3 V, 5 V, 12 V and the processor core voltage $V{\rm CCP}$, without any external components.
+To allow for the tolerance of these supply voltages, the A-to-D converter produces an output of 3/4 full scale (decimal 192) for the nominal input voltage, and so has adequate headroom to cope with overvoltages.
+Table II shows the input ranges of the analog inputs and output codes of the A-to-D converter.

-When the ADC is running, it samples and converts an input every 11.6ms, except for the external temperature(D+ and D-) input.
-This has special input signal conditioning and are averaged over 16 conversions to reduce noise, and a measurement on this input takes nominally 185.6ms.
+When the ADC is running, it samples and converts an input every 11.6 ms, except for the external temperature (D+ and D-) input.
+This has special input signal conditioning and is averaged over 16 conversions to reduce noise; a measurement on this input takes nominally 34.8 ms.